SCUBA Travel

 Sardinia Practicalities

 Sardinia has three airports: Alghero in the North West, Olbia in the North East and Cagliari in the South.
 Direct flights are available from many European countries.
-Try the flight-finders below to see which flights are available.
-Both of these compare prices from a range of airlines: if you don't get any joy from one try using the other.
+Try the flight-finder below to see which flights are available.
+This compares prices from a range of airlines.

 Ferries